anthonygaliamov/Developer-Tools/DHS-Dev.md

 # How to be able to do anything at DHS

+#### Get KeePass

+To be able to access the ISAM console, you need login keys.
+To get these you will need the following file.
+KeyPass File: \\DCVSFS4.internal.dept.local\dcvsfs4-shared-61015398\MAISIS\SOAPE Team\ISAM\tools
+Master Password: SoapeManage1!

 #### Install Git Bash (Windows)

 2. Open a the following path in a new explorer window.